Rate Field: Transportation and entry gates

-Guaranteed Rate Field can be reached by using the CTA's "L" Rapid Transit system.
+Rate Field can be reached by using the CTA's "L" Rapid Transit system.
 The stadium's station stops are Sox–35th for the Red Line and 35-Bronzeville-IIT for the Green Line.
 The Red Line is also used by Cubs fans to reach Wrigley Field (Addison Station) on the North side of Chicago.
-(When the White Sox take on the Cubs every year, usually in June, many fans will use the Red-Line to get to the games.
+(When the White Sox take on the Cubs every year, usually in June, many fans will use the Red Line to get to the games.
 The series is dubbed the Cross-Town Classic or the Windy City Showdown.)

 A new Metra station (35th Street), which helps fans with more accessibility, opened on the Rock Island line in 2011.
-It is also accessible by CTA bus route #35 (31st/35th Street) and the suburban Pace Guaranteed Rate Field Express shuttle service.
+It is also accessible by CTA bus route #35 (31st/35th Street) and the suburban Pace Rate Field Express shuttle service.

-Guaranteed Rate is just west of the I-90/94 Dan Ryan Expressway.
+Rate Field is just west of the I-90/94 Dan Ryan Expressway.
 The "Dan Ryan" was under construction in 2006–2007 in hopes of relieving traffic congestion.

 The ballpark has eight main parking lots.

 The ballpark has seven main entrances: